nolmoonen/jpeggpu/README.md

 # jpeggpu
-1. IMG_6510.JPG has many restart markers (and defines a restart interval). get an interleaved image that does not have that
+IMG_6510.JPG has many restart markers and defines a restart interval.

-1. write the decode_next_symbol function
+- Ignore restart markers and bytestuffing in read function.
+- Implement reduction using CUB.
+- Walk the code.
+Hook it up to the rest of the code.